Amanss21229/NeetQuizBot/replit.md

 A comprehensive Telegram bot for NEET students featuring automatic quiz forwarding, real-time scoring, daily leaderboards, and complete admin management.
 Built using Python with python-telegram-bot v20+ and PostgreSQL database.

 ## Recent Changes
+- 2025-11-11: Added Force Join System
+  - New admin commands: /fjoin and /removefjoin
+  - Maximum 5 groups/channels can be required for force join
+  - Users must join all required groups before using bot features
+  - Admins bypass force join requirements completely
+  - Polite message with inline buttons to guide users to join
+  - Applies to all commands and quiz answering (not just /start)
+  - Existing groups can be updated even at 5-group limit
+  - Database-backed force join configuration
+  - No impact on existing features (quiz forwarding, translation, leaderboards)
 - 2025-11-11: Added multilingual quiz support (Hindi/English)
   - New command: /language - Select quiz language preference
   - In groups: Only admins can change language (bot admins or group admins)